Absolu242/Absolu242/README.md

 - 👋 Hi, I’m Rahan Bouess
 - 👀 I’m interested in Frontend Development , Business and IT in general And Spend most of my time buiding Websites and Web applications
-- 🌱 Currently learning TypeScript , GraphQL and Project management
+- 🌱 Currently learning Python and Django
 - 💞️ I like to connect with  people around the world
 - 📫 How to reach me : rahanbouess@outlook.com , Linkedin: rahan bakala bouess